reshleman/dotfiles/README.md

 env RCRC=$HOME/Code/reshleman/dotfiles/rcrc rcup
 ```

-This will create symlinks for thoughtbot and local (reshleman) config files in
+This command will create symlinks for [thoughtbot][thoughtbot/dotfiles] and
-your home directory, giving precedence to personal overrides in
+[reshleman][reshleman/dotfiles] config files in the home directory.
+The `RCRC`
-reshleman/dotfiles.
+environment variable tells `rcup` to use the configuration options from the

-Additionally, setting the RCRC environment variable tells rcup to use
+`rcrc` file:

-configuration options from thoughtbot/dotfiles, such as skipping the README.md
+* Exclude the `README.md` and `LICENSE` files, which do not need to be symlinked.
-and LICENSE files when symlinking.
+* Give precedence to personal overrides in this repository over those in

-You can safely run this `rcup` command multiple times to update.
+  [thoughtbot/dotfiles].

-(These commands use my preferred file paths; adjust per your preferences.)
+This `rcup` command can safely be run multiple times to update.

 ## What's in it?